erickmoon/Simple-Secure-Node.js-API-for-a-todo-list-app/README.md

 3. **Set up the database:**

-   Create a PostgreSQL database and user, then configure your database credentials in a `.env` file:
+   Setup the a PostgreSQL database as in the [db.sql](db.sql) file, then configure your database credentials as well as other credentials in a `.env` file:

    ```plaintext
    PORT=5001